-Sleeping without interruption at night improves not only your mental health but also your physical health.
+Sleeping without interruption at night improves not only your mental health.

 Today, at least six categories of folks don’t want to wake up in the middle of the night.